AlexAndradeNet/bf-skeleton-java-api-rest/README.md

-# REST ASSURED API TESTING FOR START WARS DATABASE
+# REST ASSURED API TESTING FOR THE STAR WARS DATABASE

-This robot carries out JSON Schema validations of Star Wars API database (Swapi) responses.
+This robot uses JSON Schema validations of Star Wars API database (Swapi) responses.
 This helps detect any changes and assess their impact on other projects.

 ---